tfha/syntetic_rock_joint_generation_for_ml/README.md

 The Bayesian optimization approach efficiently explores the hyperparameter space, requiring far fewer trials than grid search to find optimal settings for your rock joint segmentation models.

+## Results Analysis

+After training models in Azure ML, use the results analysis tools to download metrics and images, create publication plots, and visualize training progression.
+For detailed usage instructions and examples, see [`scripts/results_analysis/README.md`](scripts/results_analysis/README.md).

 ### Inspect the experiment results in MLflow

 The experiments directory is stored in a shared location, so you can inspect the results of the experiments by running the following command: